Searching For Art

 I do not have a credit card account so if a buyer wishes to make a purchase, does the sale go through your credit card account?
 Is there an additional expense related to that?

-We do not recommend accepting credit card payments for the sale of art.
-You should only consider buyers who have previously purchased from you to use a credit card for purchasing art.
-Remember, there are possible charge backs to consider.
-Once an art work is shipped, especially out of the country, and if it was charged to a credit card, it could be charged back and you would lose as you've already shipped the art.
+We do not recommend accepting credit card payments for the sale of art unless a buyer has previously purchased something from you in the past.
+There are possible charge backs to consider.
+Once an art work is shipped, especially out of the country, the buyer could issue a charge back and you would lose as you've already shipped the art.
 Please be careful as we want all parties to be protected and credit card sales protects the buyer, not the seller.

 Someone wants to buy my art ?
 What do I do?
 Do I simply ask for a check or money order and mailing address?
 Or is there more to it?